 There are also several schemes and mortgages for first time buyers.
 We will explain more about these schemes later.

 The main advantage of a 100% mortgage is that you can buy a home without a deposit, so there’s no need to spend years saving up or spending money on rent.

 There are several disadvantages to no deposit mortgages.
-For a start, you’ll need a friend or family member to act as a guarantor - ideally one with a good credit history and a high enough income.
+For a start, if you get a guarantor mortgage you’ll need a friend or family member to act as a guarantor - ideally one with a good credit history and a high enough income.
 If you do manage to find one, remember that your guarantor’s savings or home will be put at risk, depending on the deal you choose.

 Another drawback is that 100% mortgages have much higher interest rates compared to mortgages that require a deposit.
 Application fees can be higher too, and you’ll usually need to pay a higher lending charge - this is a fee for borrowing with a small (or no) deposit.